Teaching Essential Principle Six

 What does this principle mean?

 These key ideas relate to the causes and effects of human-induced climate change.
 The potential for human activities to increase the temperature of the Earth through greenhouse gas emissions has been described and calculated for over a century.
-Volumes of scientific research across multiple scientific disciplines now support this principle, and the 2007 IPCC Forth Assessment Report states, "There is very high confidence that the net effect of human activities since 1750 has been one of warming."
+Volumes of scientific research across multiple scientific disciplines now support this principle, and the 2014 National Climate Assessment states, "Global climate is changing and this is apparent across a wide range of observations.
+The global warming of the past 50 years is primarily due to human activities."

 The issue of attribution - showing definitely that human activities are causing global climate change to occur - is one of the most active areas of climate research.
 There is substantial evidence that human activities, especially burning fossil fuels, are leading to increased levels of carbon dioxide and other greenhouse gases in the atmosphere, which in turn amplify the natural greenhouse effect, causing the temperature of the Earth's atmosphere, ocean and land surface to increase.
 That greenhouse gases do "trap"infrared heat is well established through laboratory experiments going back to the mid 1850s when Sir John Tyndall first measured the effect.